Jet propulsion: Jet-propelled animals

 Sea hares (Gastropoda, Opisthobranchia) employ a similar method, but without the sophisticated neurological machinery of cephalopods and the absence of fins to steer their movements, they navigate somewhat more clumsily.

 The swimming cycle has two phases: (A) the propulsive phase, where the animal ejects a jet of water to move, and (B) the rolling phase, where it performs a somersault to reset its position.

 A study by Mazzarelli (1893) suggests that Dromia crabs may be predators of Notarchus.
 In a confined tank with little sea water, two sea hares suffocated after being tightly held by the crab for hours, despite showing no visible injuries upon dissection.
 It is unclear if this behavior occurs in the wild, but Notarchus may escape simply by swimming if space allows.

-Some teleost fish have also developed jet propulsion, passing water through the gills to supplement fin-driven motion.
+Some teleost fish have developed jet propulsion, passing water through the gills to supplement fin-driven motion.

 In some dragonfly larvae, jet propulsion is achieved by the expulsion of water from a specialised cavity through the anus.
 Given the small size of the organism, a great speed is achieved.

 Scallops and cardiids, siphonophores, tunicates (such as salps), and some jellyfish also employ jet propulsion.
 The most efficient jet-propelled organisms are the salps, which use an order of magnitude less energy (per kilogram per metre) than squid.